-This form is given to participants when we cease data collection (e.g. participant has recovered, no longer wishes to take part, or study end).
-The form thanks them for their participation, asks for feedback, and repeats questions (asked at the beginning of participation) about whether they agree to be contacted by the PLORAS Team about other stroke research activities and the PLORAS newsletter.
+This letter is given to participants when we cease data collection (e.g. participant has recovered, no longer wishes to take part, or study end).
+The letter thanks them for their participation, confirms how they indicated we could contact them in future (e.g. other research activities, events, discussion groups, surveys, our newsletter), and invites them to contact us if they change their mind about any future involvement.